 Thanks for being an Organization Administrator for your open source org/project for Google Summer of Code.
 Your behind-the-scenes efforts are vital to keeping everyone in your org informed and on the same page throughout the program.
-We have made some changes to the program for 2021, so it is important to read this document whether it's your first time or tenth.
+We make changes every year, so it is important to read this document whether it's your first time or tenth GSoC.

 If you haven’t read the GSoC Mentor Guide please go read it now.
 It’s a quick read and delves into important aspects and phases of the program.
 Please make sure all of your mentors have read the Mentor Guide and Roles and Responsibilities docs before accepting them into the program so they know what to expect.

-What are your org’s goals going into GSoC 2021?
+What are your org’s goals going into GSoC?
 At the end of this year’s GSoC, what will your org consider to determine if it has been a successful GSoC program for your org?

 This is a question we hope you consider each year you participate in the program as the answers will likely vary year to year.
 Different orgs want different things.
 For example: